Community Legal Services

 Supervising Lawyer: Amanda Fowler

-Program Managers: Brittany Bates, Greg Cherniak, Margaret MacKinnon, Tyler Matthews, Tyler O’Henly,
+Program Managers: Brittany Bates, Greg Cherniak, Hannah Dobie, Rheanna Geisel, Tyler Matthews, and Isaac Papsin

 Pro Bono Students Canada

-- Legal Clinic Externships: Students volunteer with a legal clinic providing research assistance, meeting with clients, and drafting submissions.
+- Client Assistance: Students volunteer at a legal clinic providing research assistance, meeting with clients, and drafting submissions.

-- Legal Research: Students are involved in internships ranging from providing legal information to creating resources for supporting marginalized communities.
-Students may also research diverse topics ranging from environmental law, employment law, non-profit corporate law, and human rights.
+- Legal Research: Students are involved in internships ranging from providing legal information to helping homeless people get government identification.
+Students may also research diverse topics ranging from environmental law, employment law, landlord and tenant law and human rights.

-- Public Legal Education: Students prepare public legal information materials and present them to local schools, clinics, and organizations.
+- Public Legal Education: Students prepare public legal information materials and present them at local schools, clinics, and organizations.
+Public legal eduation may also include creating education documents to be distributed by our community partners.